Is the Pacific Crest Trail a fantastic adventure that you should most definitely set out on? Yes.

 - I was dehydrated and malnourished for the first two weeks of the trail because I didn’t bring electrolytes or salty snacks.

-- Dealing with pretty major injury starting the first week on the trail.
+- Dealing with a pretty major injury starting the first week on the trail.
 Being patient and taking the time off needed to heal (thus, losing my trail family and everyone I had met) was HARD.

-- Day 2: after my first 20 mi / 32 km the day before…I started to hitch to San Diego.
+- Day 2: After my first 20 mi / 32 km the day before…I started to hitch to San Diego.
 Luckily, a trail angel pick me up and got me back to the trail instead.

 FRIENDS AND FAMILY SHITTINESS